The Longest and Darkest of Recollections

 A rock-face is evidence of deep time.
 The layered histories and formations reveal billions of years of earthy activity.
 The Longest and Darkest of Recollections takes up a long-standing interest the way that knowledge moves between bodies, objects, places and images.
 The verticality of the body finds echoes in the rock-face itself as well as the screen.

 This work is based on extensive research into the practices of touch, measurement and observation in the natural sciences.
 Using photographic spaces and surfaces, I reimagine geologic gestures through material encounters between rocks, bodies and images.
 I re-enact and re-compose geologic moments, using the studio and digital spaces, to create new encounters between rocks and bodies.
+In these actions I am pulling the geology away from its scientific foundation, towards other, personal frameworks of knowledge.

 The images speak of our contemporary condition: our curiosity about geologic history, our systems of classifying time and categorizing the earth.
 These photographs relate to us in two different orders of time – the photographic moment, a sixtieth of a second, is impossibly small in the context of billions of years of geologic time.